Metal Detecting at Medieval Village Site (Story 4)

 I finally took a break and assessed the situation: the finds had been a mix of modern and old stuff, so far, the oldest from 17th century.
 But the village was established 400 years prior to that!
 I thought that if the older targets were deeper, maybe, I should increase the sensitivity of my Explorer.

 I almost threw it away when I noticed some tiny writings and symbols on it.
-I turned the piece trying to catch sun reflection off its surface.
+I turned the piece trying to catch the sun reflection off its surface.
 I barely could hold it between my fingers.
 Finally, there they were: I saw the words written in Old Russian language!
 Wow!

 My First Hammered Silver Coin!

-Right away, I remembered other treasure hunters' stories about the difficulties they experienced while detecting early Russian coins.
-Their official name is Wire Money because of the method they were minted.
-To make such a coin, the piece of silver wire was cut at certain length and hammered flat, then, a design was hammered on.
-These coins earned a slang word Fish Scales because of their small size and thinness.
+Right away, I remembered other treasure hunters' stories about the difficulties they experienced while detecting the Early Russian coins.
+These coins are called "Wire Money" because of the way they were minted.
+To make such a coin, a small piece of silver wire was cut off and hammered flat, then, a design was hammered on it (a detailed description of the Method of Striking Wire Coins wiil be posted soon).
+These coins earned a slang name "Fish Scales" because of their small size, thinness and oblong shape.
 The size of this Fish Scale was 5 mm by 9 mm.

 A Find Of The Day